MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 - For help enabling your GitHub Copilot subscription in Visual Studio Code, paste the following URL into a browser's site navigation bar: <a href="https://go.microsoft.com/fwlink/?linkid=2320158" target="_blank">Enable GitHub Copilot within Visual Studio Code</a>.

-- Open a command terminal and then run the following commands:
+- To ensure that the .NET SDK is configured to use the official NuGet.org repository as a source for downloading and restoring packages:

-    To ensure that Visual Studio Code is configured to use the correct version of .NET, run the following command:
+    Open a command terminal and then run the following command:

     ```bash